The immersive environments I have created weave in personal narratives gained from interviews or research with my personal observations and studies.

 3D print out of the inner structure of the heart.
 Outer scaffolding retained as a homage to Tim's career as an architect.

 Apart from creating my works focusing on nature and the body I enjoy capturing the essence of pets and people in portraits.
-Buddy, a blind Basset, has just sat for me and he looks pretty happy with the result.
+If you have an idea for a portrait just drop me a line to discuss.